ovh/cds/docs/content/docs/concepts/template.md

 ![Bulk](/images/workflow_template_bulk_ui.gif)

 ## Import/Create/Export
-With cdsctl you can import/export a template from/to yaml files with cdsctl, you can also create a template in the ui from **settings** menu:
+With cdsctl you can import/export a template from/to yaml files, you can also create a template in the UI from the **settings** menu:
 ```sh
 cdsctl template push ./my-template/*.yml #from local files
 cdsctl template push https://raw.githubusercontent.com/ovh/cds/master/tests/fixtures/template/simple/example-simple.yml #from remote files